 About the photo: Working on a powerful future … Contractors were hard at work on Pensacola Dam’s construction when this photo was taken on a hot July afternoon in 1939.
 They were just a few of the thousands of people who found work on the project, during the Great Depression.

-Be looking for more stories here that celebrate the 80th anniversary of Pensacola Dam, its past, present, and its future.
+Be looking for more stories here that celebrate the 80th anniversary and the history of the Pensacola Dam, its past, present, and its future.

 Some of those stories you may know well, but others will be new.
 We hope they all are of interest to you.